 - How the 7 Innovation Methods must be integrated into one complete system for rapid and effective innovation.

-I will describe these mutually exclusive methods (subsystems) more specifically, with their author-founders, going back to Edison and Tesla and the more recent, such as Peter Drucker, Chesbrough and Clayton Christensen, etc. and how these methods can be integrated together to yield a complete innovation system or methodology.
-You may find yourself, in the not too distant future, coaching one hour or three-day think tank sessions, or managing an innovation project from beginning to end.
-We look forward to being a valued asset to your innovation efforts.
+I will describe these mutually exclusive methods (subsystems) more specifically, with their author-founders, going back to Edison and Tesla and the more recent, such as Peter Drucker, Chesbrough and Clayton Christensen, etc. and how their methods can be integrated together to yield a complete innovation system or methodology.
+You may find yourself, in the not too distant future, coaching one hour or a three-day PDD session, or managing a new product development project from beginning to end.

 Hi Howard,